List Of 20 Work From Home & Online Marketing Scams To Avoid

 I tried hard to collect my earnings that I deserved from those 3 weeks of HARD work.
 I was told every time that the money was going to be deposited into my account later the same day we spoke, but it never happened.

-However, shame on the person that gives up!
+However, shame on the person who gives up!

 I will guide you through the online marketing jungle and highlight some red flags to watch out for.

 The first red flag, or scam alert is: